rsamf/wow-fishing-bot/README.md

 1. It will start fishing on its own, but you're not done...
 1. On the first round of fishing, it won't know where to loot, so hold the cursor at the appropriate when your loot pops up.
 1. Now, you're done!

+Note: Once a splash is detected, there is an added click delay that ranges .5 - 1 seconds.
+This is intended to show human-like reaction to any admin that may suspect you for botting.
+Also, I wouldn't fish for more than a couple of hours.

 ## Why?
 Because World of Warcraft fishing mechanism is pretty simple, this can easily be automated with a program.
 I decided